Lab 1: Git and GitHub

 3. One thing you found useful, surprising, or challenging.

 Use at least one heading, one bold or italic word, and one list.
-When you are done, stage, commit, and push:
+When you are done, stage these files, commit, and push:

 git push